rozbb/fantastic-snarks-homework/README.md

 The second issue (which is caused by our solution to the first issue) is double-counting.
 As stated, there's no way for Lloyd's to tell if someone sent them 50 proofs for the same exact card.
 It should be the case that every card gets at most 1 certificate of authenticity.
 The solution we will use is to force a collector to reveal the serial number when presenting a proof of membership.
 In other words, the zero-knowledge proof statement is now "I know an `amount` and `nonce` such that `Com((amount, serial_num); nonce)` appears in the Merkle tree", where `serial_num` is known to both the prover and verifier.

 Our final proof statement has two steps: proving knowledge of an opening to a commitment, and proving membership in a Merkle tree.
-We will step through how each of these works in the arkworks zero-knowledge proof ecosystem.
+We will step through how each of these works in the Arkworks zero-knowledge proof ecosystem.

 # Assignment